parthjain99/Auto_Jobs/README.md

 # *Automated Application Tracker for Candidates* with AI cover letter generator and new Company folder creation.

-*This project is an automated application tracker for candidates.
+*This project is an automated Command line tool tracker for candidates.
 It provides features such as generating cover letters with AI and tracking job applications; it also helps with customizing your Resume as it creates a separate folder for each company.*